Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

+# Signal Production

+Organisms and resources steadily produce signals, slowly spreading out.

+# Constraints

+# Key Uncertainties

+- does chasing a moving target using signals work properly?
+Is this desired?
+- are waves produced when buildings / resources only tick infrequently?
+- how can we tweak and alter signals in interesting ways to change the default behaviors?

+# Signal Diffusion

 Signal diffusion operates using a modification of the standard [diffusion equation](https://en.wikipedia.org/wiki/Diffusion_equation).

 The critical properties of the standard diffusion equation are: